Find Affordable College Courses

 Washington, DC

 The in-demand master’s degree programs at Georgetown University helped the school earn the #3 place on this year’s ranking of the most popular social sciences schools in the Middle Atlantic Region .
-Located in the city of Washington, Georgetown is a private not-for-profit college with a very large student population.
+Located in the large city of Washington, Georgetown is a private not-for-profit college with a fairly large student population.

 About 50% of the students majoring in social sciences at the school are women while 50% are male.